Erik98146/LaunchControl/README.md

 # LaunchControl
 A small and simple AMOLED control panel plus a web control panel for Jayco Terrain and Entegra Launch adventure vans with Lithionics/Victron components.
 Full RV-C integration.
 The implementation of this is a bit involved, but once setup it's been hands-off and very reliable.
 It launches behind the scenes whenever power is applied.

+There is a commercial version of this project that is ready to install and can be found at https://launchcontrol.tech

 ## Features
 - RV-C integration for status and control of all devices over the RV-C network, duplicating (and improving) Firefly controls
 - Web control panel for Firefly controls and additonal automations